green-coding-solutions/website/content/jobs/green-operations-marketing-manager.md

 ### How to apply
 Just shoot us an email at jobs@green-coding.berlin with a quick intro and why you would like to join our team.

-Please also include a quick comment on your skills regarding the aformetioned skills.
+Please also include a quick comment on your skills regarding the aforementioned skills.

 Also very interesting for us is if you have any current experience with sustainable software design and / or what drives your interest in the field.